 In a press release, Bevan Walsh said, “University of Akron Lt.
 Bryan Taylor and the university’s internal auditor Nathan Mortimer conducted a thorough investigation without which we might not have discovered the extent to which Ms. Wilkinson defrauded two nonprofit organizations.
 I’m extremely pleased with the work of everyone involved, and I am especially glad that these two organizations are finally able to get their money back.”

-Wilkinson resigned from the Woodridge school board in July, saying she wanted to spend more time with her family.
+Wilkinson from the Woodridge school board in July, saying she wanted to spend more time with her family.

 Wilkinson also resigned from the Junior Akron Women's Civic Club earlier this year.